 As we were planning our two-week trip to Iceland, we were completely overwhelmed.
 We couldn’t figure out which sites were just off the road and which required some hiking.
 And it wasn’t clear whether the roads were paved or gravel.
 So we marked a bunch of sites on our downloaded map and hoped for the best.

 And as it turned out, we were being a bit dramatic.
 The “Ring Road” that circles the perimeter of the island is only 828 miles in total.
 Meaning that you could really tackle the entire island in a few days.
-Plus a visit to Iceland in the summer means incredibly long days and a lot can be accomplished between the hours of 8:00am and 10:00pm.
+Plus, a visit to Iceland in the summer means incredibly long days.
+You can accomplish a lot between the hours of 8 am and 10 pm.

 So even though there really is so much to see in Iceland, it’s relatively easy to tackle all of it in two weeks.
 And we’ll help you figure out everything you should see and how much you can reasonably accomplish in a day.
 This is a 2-week Iceland itinerary that tackles the Ring Road in a counterclockwise direction.

 Days 1-3: The Golden Circle

 Touchdown Iceland!
-Depending on the time of day you land, you may be able to pick up your car or motorhome right away, or you may choose to spend a night near the airport and then pick up your vehicle first thing in the morning.
-Keep in mind that taxis in Iceland are really expensive so it’s probably best not to spend the night in Reykjavik since it’s 45 minutes from the airport.
+Depending on the time you land, you may be able to pick up your car or motorhome right away.
+Or, you may choose to spend a night near the airport and pick up your vehicle first thing in the morning.
+Keep in mind that taxis in Iceland are really expensive.
+It’s probably best not to spend the night in Reykjavik since it’s 45 minutes from the airport.

-If you would like to enjoy any alcoholic beverages during your trip to Iceland, be sure to stop at the duty free as it’s the best place to buy reasonably priced booze on the island.
-(Check out some of our other money-saving tips for Iceland.)
+If you would like to enjoy any alcoholic beverages during your trip to Iceland, be sure to stop at the duty-free.
+It’s the best place to buy reasonably priced booze on the island (check out some of our other money-saving tips for Iceland).